manuelkiessling/manuel.kiessling.net/content/tutorial-react-single-page-applications-spa-with-a-serverless-aws-lambda-backend-and-terraform-infrastructure-as-code.md

       source_arn = "${aws_apigatewayv2_api.default.execution_arn}/*/*"
     }

 This defines a very simple API Gateway setup, where every HTTP request is always forwarded to our Lambda function without further ado.
-We also define an API Gateway stage named "api" - we do this to make the API Gateway setup handle HTTP requests that aim at the `/api` path of the API URL - this way, we can serve our frontend at `/` and the API at `/api` of the same domain (CloudFront will take care of that in a moment), and thus, don't need to separate frontend and backend over two different domains.
+We also define an API Gateway stage named "api" - we do this to make the API Gateway setup handle HTTP requests that are targeted at the `/api` path of the API address.
+This way, we can serve our frontend at `/` and the API at `/api` of the same domain (CloudFront will take care of that in a moment), and thus, we don't need to separate frontend and backend over two different domains.

-This spares us from building a more complicated setup where the frontend at https://foo.com will request the API at https://bar.com, which would require a relatively involved CORS setup.
+This spares us from building a more complicated setup where the frontend at `https://foo.com` will request the API at `https://bar.com`, which would require a relatively involved CORS setup.

 We also need to allow API Gateway to access our Lambda function - the `aws_lambda_permission` resource takes care of that.